-Spare me your judgements and spare me your dreams
+Spare me your judgments and spare me your dreams

 I sit alone in this winter clarity which clouds my mind